technocrat/swingwatch.org/oldnews.md

 Governor Kemp signed [SB 189](https://www.legis.ga.gov/legislation/64471).
 Among other provisions affecting the 2024 election, a party may qualify a candidate for the ballot  who has obtained ballot access in 20 other states, in addition to ways previously permitted.
 The bill details procedures to challenge ballots on the basis of an elector’s residence, among other grounds.
 County election officials may now begin counting absentee ballots on election day after 7 a.m.
 [Summary](https://abcnews.go.com/Politics/kemp-sign-sweeping-elections-bill-passed-georgia-legislature/story?id=76677927).

-### Michigan

-Robert F. Kennedy, Jr.  [qualified](https://www.freep.com/story/news/politics/elections/2024/04/18/robert-f-kennedy-jr-michigan-presidential-ballot-2024-election/73371452007/) for the Michigan ballot on April 18, 2024.
-Beginning with polls conducted in May, the presidential preference polls that include his name as a choice will be used in preference to polls that limit the choice to Harris and Trump.

 Democrats [gained control](https://apnews.com/article/michigan-election-majority-democrats-house-deadlocked-77f6261041701e9839c9ce2069d7c24b) of the Michigan House in two special elections.

-### Arizona

 ### Arizona